MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 ROBOTS: NOINDEX,NOFOLLOW
 title: Business Continuity Dashboard in Power BI
-description: Use the Power BI template to run a query, export its results, and visualize the data in the Business Continuity Dashboard in Power BI
+description: Use the Power BI template to visualize predefined query data from Workplace Analyics in the Business Continuity Dashboard in Power BI
 author: madehmer
 ms.author:
 ms.topic: article